Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Construction of polynomials with four real asymptotes ( )

-{\it Proof.} The intersection indices of eight cycles vanishing in the minima of $F$ or in the self-intersection points of its zero level set can be calculated by the Gusein--Zade--A'Campo method \cite{AC}, \cite{GZ} and are described by the Dynkin graph \ \ .
-None of competing two D-graphs shown in Figs. \ref{DGX92A} and \ref{DGX92B} contains such a subgraph. $\Box$
+{\it Proof.} The intersection indices of eight cycles which vanish either at the local minima of the polynomial $F$ or at the self-intersection points of its zero level set can be computed by the Gusein-Zade--A'Campo method \cite{AC}, \cite{GZ} and are described by the extended Coxeter-Dynkin graph \ \ \ of type $\tilde E_7$.
+Neither of the two competing D-graphs shown in Figs. \ref{DGX92A} and \ref{DGX92B} contains such a subgraph. $\Box$